Daniel Weitzner: Online privacy

 Weitzner and several colleagues wrote the Information Accountability paper, which proposed an alternative approach to information policy where individuals and institutions determine for themselves the way information about them is used lawfully and appropriately by others.

 Weitzner co-directs the Decentralized Information Group Tim Berners-Lee and is heading a new, cross-MIT research initiative: MIT Internet Policy Research Initiative funded by the Hewlett Foundation.
 He facilitated discussions and workshops on technology issues such as artificial intelligence (AI) and encryption.

 Weitzner's background in the area of privacy and policy includes his work as a founder of the Center for Democracy and Technology and a stint as the Deputy Policy Director of the Electronic Frontier Foundation.
 He is also Founding member, Director and Trustee of the Web Science Trust.

 Education

-Weitzner has a law degree from Buffalo Law School and a B.A. in Philosophy from Swarthmore College.
+Weitzner has a Juris Doctor (J.D.) degree from University at Buffalo Law School and a B.A. in philosophy from Swarthmore College.
 His writings have appeared in Science magazine, Yale Law Review, Communications of the ACM the Washington Post, Wired Magazine and Social Research.